Belgium national football team: Notable

-Individual records
+Individual statistics

-Most capped players
+Most appearances

-As of 18 November 2025, the RBFA lists 707 players who appeared on the men's senior national team.
-With 145 caps according to the RBFA, Jan Vertonghen has the most appearances for Belgium.
+As of 18 November 2025, the RBFA lists 740 players who appeared on the men's senior national team.
+With 157 caps according to the RBFA, Jan Vertonghen has the most appearances for Belgium.
 Eden Hazard started the most matches as captain (59).
-Hector Goetinck had the longest career as an international footballer: 17 years, 6 months and 10 days.
+Hector Goetinck had the longest career as an international footballer, at 17 years, 6 months and 10 days.